 If your wisdom teeth are trying to come in, or they’re impacted, you will need to get them taken out.

 During The Procedure

-- Local: While you’re awake, one of our doctors at Waco Surgical Arts will numb your mouth with a shot of Novocain in your gums.
+- Local: While you’re awake, your doctor at Waco Surgical Arts will numb your mouth with a local anesthetic.
 You will feel some pressure during the procedure, but no pain.
 Recovery time is best with local anesthesia.

-- IV sedation: The surgeon will numb your mouth and also give you drugs through a vein in your arm to make you drowsy.
+- IV sedation: The surgeon will give you drugs through a vein in your arm to make you drowsy.
 You don't feel any pain and will have limited memory of the procedure.
-You'll also receive local anesthesia to numb your gums.
+You'll also receive local anesthesia to numb your mouth and gums.

-- General: You’ll either get drugs through a vein or breathe gas in through a mask.
+- General: You will receive drugs through a vein (some offices may also administer nitrous oxide, often called "laughing gas").
 You’ll be asleep the whole time and might not wake up for an hour or so after the surgery.
 Your surgical team closely monitors your medication, breathing, temperature, fluids and blood pressure.

 After the procedure

 Some oozing of blood may occur - try to avoid excessive spitting so that you don't dislodge the blood clot from the socket.